edge-trial/Support/ReadMe_v1.md

 To run a selected Notebook file, follow the below steps.

-> Note: To execute these steps, you should be logged in to JupyterLab.
-> Then you should navigate inside target notebook folder where the file to be processed is saved.

 1. Go to `Run` menu.
 2. Select `Run All Cells`.